Chicken Florentine Soup

 Video

-- Three cups of measured chicken is basically all of the meat from one Costco rotisserie chicken.
+- Three cups of chicken is approximately the meat of one rotisserie chicken.

-- Don’t omit the lemon zest if you can help it!
-The soup is still delicious without it but the lemon zest adds a note of bright acid that compliments the other ingredients beautifully.
+- Don’t omit the lemon zest if you can help it.
+The soup is delicious without it, but the lemon zest adds a bright note that takes it to the next level.